-The customer is responsible for providing, installing, and maintaining all equipment beyond the point of delivery, except for the meter.
+The customer is responsible for providing, installing, and maintaining all equipment on their side of the point of delivery, except for the meter.
 CEL is responsible for providing and installing the meter, completing the connections at the weather head, and making the final connections at the point of delivery.
-If CTs are being used, the utility also provides the CTs and makes the connections between them and the meter.

-To obtain new overhead service, the customer / electrician shall:
+To obtain new overhead service, the customer/ electrician shall:

 - a.
 Check if local regulations permit the installation of an overhead service. - b.
-Contact CEL to open an account and complete an "Application for Service".
-Forms can be obtained at the CEL Customer Service Department.
+Contact CEL to open an account and complete an" Application for Service".
+Forms can be obtained at the CEL Customer Service Department or online at celd.com.
 (Refer to CEL's Terms and Conditions) - c.
 Make arrangements for a service deposit, if required.
 (Refer to CEL Terms and Conditions) - d.
 Obtain an electrical work permit from the Building Dept. located at City Hall. - e.
-Fill out and return a "Service and Meter Location" form to CEL Customer Service Department.
-(Refer to Chapter 5, Page 78) - f.
+Fill out and return a "Service and Meter Location" form to CEL Customer Service Department. - f.
 Install the service equipment. - g.
-Receive approval from the City of Chicopee wiring inspector for electric service before any service can be connected to any new, or newly wired building, structure or residence - h.
+Receive approval from the City of Chicopee wiring inspector for electric service before any service can be connected to any new, or newly wired building, structure or residence.

+h.
 Pay all fees for any additional equipment that may be needed to provide electric services to the property.
-(Refer to Chapter 5, Page 73 For CEL Service Fee Information)
+(Refer to CEL Service Fee Information)